If you’re lucky enough to be a homeowner, the chances are you’ll want insurance which covers both the building itself and also your possessions.

 And many people now have a whole host of expensive gadgets, furniture and other items around the house which if stolen, lost or damaged would be very costly to replace.

-From expensive sofas, prized collectible guitars and pieces of jewellery to smartphones, laptops and digital cameras; many homes are stuffed with personal possessions worth tens of thousands of pounds.
+From expensive sofas, collectible guitars and pieces of jewellery to smartphones, laptops and digital cameras; many homes are stuffed with personal possessions worth tens of thousands of pounds.

 Don’t forget other perils